-I suppose, really, that Mavis should no longer be called a child, now that she is 18, however she is still my child and this is my blog so I’m continuing the Child Quote theme.
+I suppose, really, that Mavis should not be called a child, now that she is 18, however she is still my child and this is my blog so I’m continuing the Child Quote theme.

 We are in the Easter holidays; both of us at home.
 This is a rare opportunity for me to have some quality time with Mavis – when she gets up, and doesn’t have her nose pressed to her phone.
 Today we went out for lunch and then to see The Greatest Showman.
 The film was not my favourite, but it entertained me enough to keep me awake, and Mavis enjoyed it, which is enough for me.